-- None of the health-related Closing the Gap Targets are currently on track to be met by 2031. - ang expe ontinue.
-Any andrawal of police of the state of First Nations leaders, including NACCHO, have a strong expectation that high levels of engagement with First Nations stakeholders will continue.
+- None of the health-related Closing the Gap Targets are currently on track to be met by 2031. - expectat .inue.
+Any shi .rawal of policy s.
+First Nations leaders, including NACCHO, have a strong expectation that high levels of engagement with First Nations stakeholders will continue.
 Any shifts in this now expected approach would likely result in criticism and withdrawal of policy support from these stakeholders.